 Lilian Hall-Davis (1897-1933) was one of the brightest stars of the British silent cinema.
-For a while she was Hitchcock's Favourite Actress.
+For a while, she was Hitchcock's Favourite Actress.
+In Italy, she starred in the Italo-German super-production Quo vadis?
+(1924-1925).
 Failing to make the transition to the talkies, she committed suicide.

 German postcard by Ross Verlag, no. 1370/2, 1927-1928.
 Photo: Atelier Balázs, Berlin.